 A Conservation Milestone

-During salamander season — which runs from mid-March through early May — City staff will work closely with the Harris Center to implement the road closures at North Lincoln Street.
-Road access and parking will change a bit at that site on Big Nights, but the critter counts and salamander spot pattern photographs will continue, for continuity of our data and so that we can report on how many amphibians benefited from the decision to close the road.
+During salamander season — which runs from March through early May — City staff work closely with the Harris Center to implement the road closures at North Lincoln Street.
+Road access and parking change a bit at that site on Big Nights, but the critter counts and salamander spot pattern photographs continue, for continuity of our data and so that we can report on how many amphibians have benefited from the decision to close the road.

 What part of the road will be closed to traffic?

 How can I find out if the road will be closed?

 The decision to close the road will be made by noon on any given day.
-We will notify folks of the closure via the Harris Center citizen science and City of Keene Public Works Department Facebook pages.
+We will notify folks of the closure via the Harris Center community science and City of Keene Public Works Department Facebook pages.
 You don’t need to be on Facebook in order to look at these links.

 How can I access the site when the road is closed?